livz/livz.github.io/_posts/2018-05-18-UnderTheWire-Trebek.md

   <p>The password for trebek10 is the name of the potentially rogue share on the system PLUS the name of the file on the desktop.
 If the share name is "share$" and the file on the desktop is named "_today", the password would be "share$_today".</p>
 </blockquote>

-First the file on the Desktop:
+First, the file on the Desktop:

 ```posh
 PS C:\Users\trebek9\Documents> ls ..\Desktop